Securing Workloads with DNSSEC: A Non-Human Identity Perspective

 • DNS over HTTPS (DoH) and DNS over TLS (DoT) encrypt DNS queries, protecting them from eavesdropping and manipulation.
 These protocols enhance privacy and security by preventing attackers from intercepting DNS traffic.
 For example, a financial institution can use DoH to protect sensitive transaction data during DNS resolution, ensuring that attackers cannot tamper with financial transactions.

-• AI and machine learning can enhance DNS threat detection by identifying anomalous patterns and malicious domains.
+• ai and machine learning can enhance DNS threat detection by identifying anomalous patterns and malicious domains.
 These technologies can analyze DNS traffic in real-time, detecting and blocking threats before they impact workloads.
-In the retail sector, AI can identify and block botnet traffic attempting to perform credential stuffing attacks, protecting customer accounts.
+In the retail sector, ai can identify and block botnet traffic attempting to perform credential stuffing attacks, protecting customer accounts.

 Stay updated on Non-human identity.
 Non-Human Identity Management Group - the leading independent authority in NHI Research and Advisory, empowering organizations to tackle the critical risks posed by Non-Human Identities (NHIs).